 Site Is Located Inside Former Marsh Off 116th & Brooks School

-In anticipation of increased supply and demand, the Fishers Health Department has announced the acquisition of the former Marsh Supermarket store located at 116th Street and Brooks School Rd. for a mass vaccination site.
-The site is scheduled to be operational by the end of January and has the ability to vaccinate up to 1,000 individuals per day.
+In anticipation of increased supply and demand, the Fishers Health Department announced the acquisition of the former Marsh Supermarket store located at 116th Street and Brooks School Rd. for a mass vaccination site.
+The site now officially open and fully operational, with the ability to vaccinate up to 1,600 individuals per day.

 “We are thrilled to have COVID-19 vaccinations available to our residents,” says Public Health Director Monica Heltz.
 “This vaccine gets us one step closer to controlling the spread of COVID-19 and eventually experiencing some normalcy in our daily lives.
 I urge each of our residents to get this vaccine and continue to stay vigilant by washing hands, masking up and distancing from those outside your household.”